 Read here for our full guide on how to get the most out of italki.

 There are lots of French courses online.
 But one of the really good free courses is the one by TV5Monde.
 Once you’ve got the basics, you might want to broaden your situational knowledge, and this is a good way to do it.

-You gotta study with Anki.
+If you’re learning any language, learning to use Anki is something you’ll never regret.
 There are lots of flashcard apps out there, but you’ll always end up hearing a ton of references to Anki so it’s worthwhile getting past the small learning curve.